 Try these tips to further avoid dehydration to seniors in your family:

 - Plain water is the best, but take into account other types of fluids, including soup, juice, fruits, and vegetables.
 That said, eliminate sugary and caffeinated beverages.

 - Place bottled water or a small pitcher of ice water and a cup close to the senior to encourage him or her to sip on it throughout the day.

 - Test assorted temperatures.
 In some cases a warmed cup of water is more soothing than an icy one.
 You can even try heating up juice and other beverages to determine if they’re more appealing, or offer popsicles.

 The experienced Brentwood elder care team at Stay Home Care is adept in creative ways to help seniors stay hydrated, and in monitoring fluid intake to ensure enough fluids are consumed every day.
-Contact us at 615-964-7726 to find out how we can help enhance the health of senior loved ones with senior care in Brentwood, TN, or any of surrounding communities, right in the convenience and familiarity of home.
+Contact us at 615-964-7726 to find out how we can help enhance the health of senior loved ones with senior care in Brentwood, TN or any of the surrounding communities, right in the convenience and familiarity of home.
 We provide in home care services throughout Wilson, Robertson, Sumner, Davidson, Rutherford, Williamson, and Cheatham Counties in Tennessee.